 Zagreb is the capital of Croatia and is situated at one of the crossroads of Europe.
-It’s a common place to start a two weeks in Croatia itinerary because of its accessibility.
-In some sections of town you’ll sense a warm Mediterranean culture, while some areas are colder, concrete-covered, and distinctly Eastern European.
+It’s the best place to start your two weeks in Croatia itinerary because of its accessibility.
+In some sections of town you’ll feel a warm Mediterranean atmosphere, while some areas are concrete-covered and distinctly Eastern European.

-Zagreb is growing into a cosmopolitan city, which you’ll be able to tell from walking by the main Josip Jelačić Square.
+Zagreb is a growing cosmopolitan city, which you’ll sense from walking by the main Josip Jelačić Square.
 You’ll pass large shopping malls, gelato stores, and stylish restaurant patios opening up to the streets.
 The Croatian culture prevails in the small businesses and market stalls selling hand-made lavender goods, lace, wooden toys, and fresh fruits and vegetables.

 A tram system that circles around Zagreb town is easy to navigate, and can take you around to the many parks, museums, and city viewpoints that are a bit further out from central Zagreb old town.